frontendmentorio/profile-card-component/README.md

 ## Deploying your project

 As mentioned above, there are many ways to host your project for free.
-Our recommend hosts are:
+Our recommended hosts are:

 - [GitHub Pages](https://pages.github.com/)
 - [Vercel](https://vercel.com/)